Yongle Emperor: Prince of Yan in Beiping (1380–1398)

 In January 1390, the Emperor entrusted his sons with independent command for the first time.
-He gave the princes of Jin (Zhu Gang), Yan (Zhu Di), and Qi (Zhu Fu) the task of leading a punitive expedition against the Mongol commanders Nayur Buqa and Alu Temür, who were threatening Shanxi and Gansu.
+He gave Zhu Gang, Zhu Di, and Zhu Fu the task of leading a punitive expedition against the Mongol commanders Nayur Buqa and Alu Temür, who were threatening Shanxi and Gansu.
 Zhu Di demonstrated excellent command skills when he defeated and captured both Mongol commanders in battle.
 They then served under him with their troops.
-The Emperor appreciated Zhu Di's success, which contrasted with the hesitancy of Zhu Gang.
+The Emperor appreciated Zhu Di's success over Zhu Gang's hesitancy.
 Zhu Di continued to lead armies into battle against the Mongols repeatedly and with great success.

-Northern border of the Ming dynasty after 1393.

-In 1392, the Emperor's eldest son and heir to the throne, Zhu Biao, died, and the court then discussed who would succeed Zhu Biao.
-The primogeniture viewpoint advocated by scholars from the Hanlin Academy and high officials prevailed, and the Emperor appointed Zhu Biao's son, Zhu Yunwen, as the new successor.
-Generals Feng Sheng, Fu Youde, and Lan Yu (who were related to the successor by blood) were chosen as his tutors and teachers, but due to a recommendation from Zhu Di, the Hongwu Emperor began to suspect the three generals of treason.
-Zhu Di did not have a good relationship with Lan Yu, and according to historian Wang Shizhen (1526–1590), he was responsible for Lan's execution in March 1393.
-The other two generals also died under unclear circumstances at the turn of 1394 and 1395.
-In their place, princes were appointed.
-For example, in 1393, Zhu Gang was given command of all the troops in Shanxi province, and Zhu Di was given command in Beiping province.
-Additionally, Zhu Shuang, Prince of Qin, was in charge of Shaanxi, but he died in 1395.
+The Emperor's heir, Zhu Biao, died in 1392, prompting discussions at court over the succession.
+The principle of primogeniture, supported by Hanlin Academy scholars and senior officials, ultimately prevailed.
+The Emperor named Zhu Biao's son Zhu Yunwen as the new heir, and appointed the generals Feng Sheng, Fu Youde, and Lan Yu as his grandson's tutors.
+All three generals were related to Zhu Yunwen.
+After a recommendation by Zhu Di, the Hongwu Emperor began to suspect the generals of treason.
+Zhu Di had a poor relationship with Lan, and according to historian Wang Shizhen (1526–1590), he played a role in Lan's execution in March 1393.
+The other two generals died under unclear circumstances around 1394–1395.
+They were subsequently replaced by princes.
+In 1393, the Emperor gave Zhu Gang military command of Shanxi province and Zhu Di command of Beiping province.
+Zhu Shuang, the commander of Shaanxi, died in 1395.